 - (a) Confidential Treatment.
 Except as provided in subdivision (b) of this local rule, this Court, the Evaluator, all counsel and parties, and any other persons attending the ENE session shall treat as "confidential information" the contents of the written ENE Statements, anything that was said, any position taken, and any view of the merits of the case expressed by any participant in connection with any ENE session.
-"Confidential information" shall not be: - (1) Disclosed to anyone not involved in the litigation; - (2) Disclosed to the assigned Judge; or - (3) Used for any purpose, including impeachment, in any pending or future proceeding in this Court. - (b) Limited Exceptions to Confidentiality.
-This rule does not prohibit: - (1) Disclosures as may be stipulated by all parties and the Evaluator; - (2) Disclosure of the terms of a fully executed settlement agreement signed during or arising out of the ENE session; - (3) Disclosures made in a subsequent confidential ADR or settlement proceeding under these Rules; - (4) A report to or an inquiry by the ADR Magistrate Judge pursuant to ADR L.R.
-2-4 regarding a possible violation of the ADR Local Rules; - (5) The Evaluator from discussing the ENE session with the Court's ADR staff, who must maintain the confidentiality of the ENE session; - (6) Any participant or the Evaluator from responding to an appropriate request for information duly made by persons authorized by the Court to monitor or evaluate the Court's ADR program in accordance with ADR L.R.
-2-6; or - (7) Disclosures as are otherwise required by law.

-(c) Confidentiality Agreement.
+"Confidential information" shall not be: - (1) Disclosed to anyone not involved in the litigation; - (2) Disclosed to the assigned judge; or - (3) Used for any purpose, including impeachment, in any pending or future proceeding in this Court. - (b) Limited Exceptions to Confidentiality.
+This rule does not prohibit: - (1) Disclosures as may be stipulated by all parties and the Evaluator; - (2) Disclosures made in a subsequent confidential ADR or settlement proceeding under these Rules: - (3) A report to or an inquiry by the ADR Magistrate Judge pursuant to ADR L.R.
+2-4 regarding a possible violation of the ADR Local Rules; - (4) The Evaluator from discussing the ENE session with the Court's ADR staff, who shall maintain the confidentiality of the ENE session; - (5) Any participant or the Evaluator from responding to an appropriate request for information duly made by persons authorized by the Court to monitor or evaluate the Court's ADR program in accordance with ADR L.R.
+2-6; or - (6) Disclosures as are otherwise required by law. - (c) Confidentiality Agreement.
 The Evaluator may ask the parties and all persons attending the ENE session to sign a confidentiality agreement on a form provided by the Court.